NYSCP Whistleblowing Practice Guidance - North Yorkshire

 Confidentiality

 All concerns should be treated in confidence and the identity of a member of staff or volunteer should not be revealed if they so wish.
-In some cases confidentiality may not be possible, for example when reporting abuse or a criminal offence, as action may need to be taken and the person reporting the concerns may be needed to provide evidence in disciplinary or criminal proceedings.
+In some cases, confidentiality may not be possible, for example when reporting abuse or a criminal offence, as action may need to be taken and the person reporting the concerns may be needed to provide evidence in disciplinary or criminal proceedings.
 Staff should be consulted if it does become necessary to reveal their identity.

 Anonymous Allegations

 Whenever possible, staff and volunteers should be prepared to put their name to an allegation.
-Concerns expressed anonymously are much harder to investigate, but should be considered by senior managers in the organisation.
-In exercising this discretion the factors to be taken into account would include:
+Concerns expressed anonymously are much harder to investigate but should be considered by senior managers in the organisation.
+In exercising this discretion, the factors to be taken into account would include:

-• The seriousness of the issues raised;
+• The seriousness of the issues raised

-• The credibility of the concern; and
+• The credibility of the concern

 • The likelihood of confirming the allegation from other sources.